Filipanderssondev/Monitoring_of_virtual_machines/README.md

 * `-p 9100:9100` - Port mapping [host]:[container].
 * `--path.rootfs=/host` - Is not a podman option.
 It's passed directly to node exporter, stating that the root filesystem is located at `/host` and not `/`. <br>

-Recommended for Docker (converted to podman): https://github.com/prometheus/node_exporter?tab=readme-ov-file#docker

-Instead of using Podman directly, we'll create a playbook that deploys node_exporter on all hosts.
+Though, instead of using Podman directly, we'll create a playbook that deploys node_exporter on all hosts.

 > [PLACEHOLDER]
 > <br>